DawidGrzejek/claude-commit/README.md

 # Claude Commit

+**Already using Claude Code?
+Get the commit message button you deserve – at no extra cost.**

-A VS Code extension that adds an AI-powered sparkle button ✨ to your Git panel for generating intelligent commit messages using Claude CLI.
+A VS Code extension that brings the ✨ sparkle button to your Git panel, powered by the Claude CLI you already have.
+Generate intelligent commit messages without paying for additional AI services.

 ![Sparkle button in Git panel](screenshots/sparkle-button-demo.png)

+## Why Claude Commit?

+You're already investing in Claude Code – whether it's Pro, Max ×5, or Max ×10.
+Why pay for Copilot or Cursor just for commit message generation?
+This extension leverages your existing Claude subscription to bring the same AI-powered commit message functionality directly to VS Code.

+**Zero additional cost.
+Zero complexity.
+Just works.**

 ## Features

-- **One-click commit message generation**: Add a sparkle button directly in VS Code's Git panel
+- **One-click commit message generation**: The sparkle button ✨ you know and love, right in VS Code's Git panel
-- **Powered by Claude CLI**: Uses your local Claude installation to analyze changes and generate meaningful commit messages
+- **Powered by your Claude CLI**: Uses your existing Claude installation – no extra API keys or subscriptions
-- **Claude Code Max Compatible**: Works seamlessly with your Claude Code Max account
-- **Context-aware**: Analyzes your git diff to understand what changes were made
-- **Smart formatting**: Generates properly formatted conventional commit messages
+- **Context-aware analysis**: Understands your git diff to generate meaningful, conventional commit messages
+- **Dead simple**: No configuration needed – install and go
-- **Seamless integration**: Works directly with VS Code's built-in Git interface
+- **Seamless VS Code integration**: Works directly with the built-in Git interface
-- **No API keys required**: Uses your existing Claude CLI authentication

 ## Requirements

 - VS Code 1.103.0 or higher
-- Claude CLI installed and authenticated (via Claude Code Max or other methods)
+- Claude CLI installed and authenticated (comes with your Claude Code subscription)
 - Git repository initialized in your workspace
 - Internet connection for AI generation